On the Disconnect Between Theory and Practice of Neural Networks: Limits of the NTK Perspective: Connecting Theory and Practice

-The empirical risk is typically a convex function of the network output, but generally non-convex in the network's parameters.
-In addition, stochastic approximations are often necessary due to memory constraints.
-However, for a NN close to the kernel regime, informally, the loss landscape becomes more convex, since the network approaches a linear model.
-In fact, for square loss the problem becomes quadratic, see \eqref{eqn:quadratic_opt_problem}.
+\paragraph{Motivation} The empirical risk is typically convex in the network's output, but non-convex in its parameters.
+For a NN close to the kernel regime however, the loss landscape becomes more convex since the network approaches a linear model; for square loss, it becomes quadratic, see \eqref{eqn:quadratic_opt_problem}.
 Using this intuition about the kernel regime, \citet{du2019gradient} have shown that gradient descent, a first-order method, can achieve zero training loss in spite of non-convexity.
-First-order methods, such as SGD and ADAM, are state-of-the-art for deep learning optimization \citep{schmidt2021descending}.
-This is in contrast to ``classical'' convex optimization, in which second-order methods are favored due to their fast convergence~\citep[e.g.][]{nesterov2008accelerating,nesterov2021superfast}.
-If NNs in practice are described well theoretically via the kernel regime, this may seem like a missed opportunity, since the near-convexity of the problem would suggest second-order optimizers to be an attractive choice.
+Convex optimization though favours second-order methods due to their fast convergence~\citep[e.g.][]{nesterov2008accelerating,nesterov2021superfast}.
+If NNs in practice are described well theoretically via the kernel regime, this may seem like a missed opportunity, since the problem's near-convexity would suggest second-order optimizers to be an attractive choice.

-There are multiple challenges for making second-order methods practical.
-They are less stable under noise---predominant in deep learning where data is fed in mini-batches---have higher per-iteration costs, and are often more complex to implement efficiently.
-Here, we investigate whether the theoretical argument in favor of second-order methods applies to real-world networks in that they are sufficiently close to the kernel regime.
-We exclude the aforementioned additional challenges, which amount to an entire research field~\cite[e.g.][]{martens2015optimizing,gupta2018shampoo,ren2021tensor}, since in the overparametrization regime approximate second-order methods that overcome these challenges can be shown to exhibit similar behavior than their deterministic counterparts \citep{karakida2020understanding}.